panoschron97/Application_of_a_construction_company_without_or_with_a_graphical_interface_in_java/README.md

 -   [Java Development Kit (JDK)](https://www.oracle.com/java/technologies/javase-downloads.html) - Required for compiling and running the Java application.

-## Contributing

-Contributions are welcome!
-Here’s how you can contribute:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Make your changes and commit them with descriptive messages.
-4. Push your changes to your fork.
-5. Submit a pull request to the main repository.

-## License

-This project is licensed under the Placeholder License - see the [LICENSE](LICENSE) file for details.

 ## Contact

 *   [panoschron97](mailto:example@example.com) - Maintainer